teamtomo/lil-aretomo/README.md

     correct_tilt_angle_offset=True,
     basename='TS_01',  # basename for files passed to AreTomo output_directory='TS_01_AreTomo',
-    skip_if_completed=False # set to True to skip if results from a previous alignment are present )
+    skip_if_completed=False, # set to True to skip if results from a previous alignment are present executable='AreTomo' # command to run AreTomo
+)
 ```